parallaxsecond/parsec-book/src/getting_started/linux_x86.md

 ## Running the parsec-cli-tests.sh script

-It's a script running simple end-two-end Parsec tests using parsec-tool and openssl
+It's a script running simple end-to-end Parsec tests using parsec-tool and openssl

 As it uses the `parsec-tool`, `PARSEC_SERVICE_ENDPOINT` environment variable need to be set first.